anasderkaoui/ROS2-and-Arduino-serial-communication/README.md

 ![Image 3](image-2.png)

-Arduino code for ultrasonic sensors **using USB cable (serial communication)**, if you want to use the same code but through Wi-Fi you should modify this line:
+Arduino code for ultrasonic sensors **using USB cable (serial communication)**, if you want to use the same code but through Wi-Fi you should use the other file provided within this repo:
 ```C
 #include <micro_ros_arduino.h>